Alejandro Tosti Facts: 20 Things You Didn’t Know About The PGA Tour Pro

 Subscribe to the Golf Monthly newsletter to stay up to date with all the latest tour news, equipment news, reviews, head-to-heads and buyer’s guides from our team of experienced experts.

-5. Two years later, he represented his country in the Eisenhower Trophy, where he finished runner-up individually, three shots behind Jon Rahm as his team finished fifth.
+5. Two years later, Tosti represented his country in the Eisenhower Trophy, where he finished runner-up individually, three shots behind Jon Rahm as his team finished fifth.

 6. He was a semi-finalist at the 2017 Amateur at Royal St George’s.